 Running long stretches downhill can leave your legs absolutely battered.
 The reason is that when you run (or walk) the descents, your muscles have to work eccentrically, meaning they are producing force while lengthening at the same time.
 This causes tonnes of micro tears in your muscles (way more than running up hill) which in turn leaves you super sore.
 But with the right type of training you can build up a good tolerance to those tough descents.

 One of the best exercises are super slow eccentric squats (taking 5 seconds to squat the weight down, pausing for a second at the bottom and then squatting the weight back up for a second before repeating for 10 to 12 reps), you don't have to have a tonne of weight to make these work either.
 Grab whatever you have to hand whether that's a small child (preferably your own) or even just a 2L bottle of water and

 Sleds are the ultimate DIY workout kit.
 Find something relatively heavy that you can drag and sprint with it.
 It doesn't really matter what, a sled, a tyre, the bucket of a wheel barrow or a small car, tie a rope to something heavy and pump those those legs.

 If you can't find a way to rig up a sled with what you have available 100m car pushes will definitely get the job done, just make sure you have someone steering!

 Running up hills is slow work.
 It doesn't matter if you are descended from mountain goats, you will be slower climbing than on the flats.

 So if you spend all your time in training climbing, your running economy will suffer and you'll get slower as a result.

 You really can build a great mountain base by just training on fast flat ground during for now and hilly trails when you can.

 Which leads us nicely on to our last point...

-Don't let your flat surroundings hold you back when it comes to training for those hilly races.
+And in the meantime don't let your flat surroundings hold you back when it comes to training for those hilly races.
 With a little innovation and a lot of hard work you can be beating those mountain dwellers in no time.